 Capital budgeting is a tool employed by businesses to study potential viable investments or projects.
 Before managers approve or reject projects, they first have to carry out capital budgeting.
-For example, a company might want to know if returns that would be generated by a project is in line with the target benchmark.
+For example, a company might want to know if returns that would be generated by a project are in line with the target benchmark.
 To do this, the company might assess the lifetime cash inflows and outflows required for the prospective project.
 Capital budgeting is also sometimes referred to as investment appraisal.

 There are several capital budgeting techniques that help firms to decide on projects that they should invest in.
 We have discussed some of them below: